evalancaster/handson-2021-version-control/text/06_Normal_Workflow.md

     $ git add file1 file2 file3

 You are now ready to commit.
-You can see what is about to be committed using linkgit:git-diff[1] with the --cached option:
+You can see what is about to be committed using [git diff](https://git-scm.com/docs/git-diff) with the --cached option:

     $ git diff --cached

-(Without --cached, linkgit:git-diff[1] will show you any changes that you've made but not yet added to the index.)
-You can also get a brief summary of the situation with linkgit:git-status[1]:
+(Without --cached, [git diff](https://git-scm.com/docs/git-diff) will show you any changes that you've made but not yet added to the index.)
+You can also get a brief summary of the situation with [git status](https://git-scm.com/docs/git-status):

     $ git status
     # On branch master